SIRIS – A Musical Journey

 New Music and Newer Beginnings

-In 2009, prior to Michael returning to China to promote God Bless Sichuan, Patrick Maley became ill and took time to recover.
-While making a full recovery, Patrick chose to remain behind the scenes in a collaborative role with SIRIS, while still lending support in the creative and recording process.
+In 2009, prior to Michael returning to China to promote God Bless Sichuan, Patrick Maley became ill.
+While making a full recovery, Patrick chose to remain behind the scenes, still lending support in the creative process when needed.
 Michael continued to carry the torch under the SIRIS name as a solo artist.
 To this day, he’s still known by Chinese fans as SIRIS or 赛日（SaiRi).
 It was also during this time that Michael produced the English album entitled “8″.
 The album, initially released for free on the official SIRIS website, received over 1,000,000 total downloads.
 God Bless Sichuan was featured on “8” as the sole Chinese single of that album.
 Chinese fans were more than happy to show their support.
-8 featured the singles: “A Trip To Nowhere”, “You’ll Be Okay” and “No Matter What”.
+8 featured the singles: “A Trip To Nowhere”, “You Are”, “You’ll Be Okay” and “No Matter What”.
 During this period, SIRIS was invited to perform live at the first ever CCTV Animation Festival Celebration, performing to an audience of over 300,000 people live and broadcast to a live television viewing audience of over 300 million households.
 For this special performance, SIRIS composed and performed a never before released single entitled “Dream Goddess” 《梦中的仙女》.
 SIRIS successfully toured several major cities throughout China in 2010 and 2011 before returning home to the US.

 New Projects and Spiritual Expression